deadpyxel/updatime-guard/README.md

 ## Contributing

 We welcome contributions from the community!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file (to be created) for details on how to contribute.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) guide for details on how to contribute.

 ## Acknowledgements